-- Damage to nerves, leading to a patch of numb skin near the cut, or a tender scar.
-This usually gets better but may be permanent. - Problems with bone healing, if the operation involves cutting a bone.
+- Infection in your toe (risk: 1 in 300).
+You may need antibiotics or another operation. - Problems with bone healing, if the operation involves cutting a bone.
 The bone has to heal in the same way as a fracture (break).
 Sometimes the position of the bone can slip before it heals or healing can take longer than usual.
-These problems may need another operation to correct (risk: 1 in 50). - Loss of movement in your big toe caused by arthritis or scarring from the surgery (risk: 1 in 25).
-This often improves with time but there may be some permanent stiffness.

-- Severe pain, stiffness and loss of use of your foot (complex regional pain syndrome) (risk: 1 in 25).
+These problems may need another operation to correct. - Loss of movement in your toes caused by scarring from the surgery.
+This often improves with time but there may be some permanent stiffness. - Severe pain, stiffness and loss of use of your foot (complex regional pain syndrome) (risk: 1 in 25).
 The cause is not known.
 You may need further treatment including painkillers and physiotherapy.
 Your foot can take months or years to improve.
-You may be able to reduce this risk by taking a 1g vitamin C tablet each day for 6 weeks after the operation. - Pain in the ball of your foot when standing or walking, if your foot does not take weight evenly (risk: 1 in 15).
-You may need an insole in your shoe. - The deformity coming back, if your big toe gets out of balance again, or you have arthritis that causes more damage to your joints (risk: 1 in 10).
-The risk is higher if you are young or have very mobile joints.
-You may need more surgery in the future.
+You may be able to reduce this risk by taking a 1g vitamin C tablet each day for 6 weeks after the operation. - Pain in the ball of your foot when standing or walking, if your foot does not take weight evenly.
+You may need an insole in your shoe. - The deformity coming back, if tendons get out of balance again, or you have arthritis that causes more damage to your joints.
+You may need more surgery in the future (risk: 1 in 30).